 Welcome to the Carson’s Forest Plan revision page.
 The Carson is currently in the process of revising its existing forest plan under the 2012 planning rule.
 Under the 2012 rule, plan revision takes approximately 4 years and involves three distinct phases: 1) assessment of the current conditions and trends of forest resources and multiple uses, 2) development of a revised plan, and 3) monitoring and implementation of the final approved plan.

 Development of a revised forest plan should begin in late summer/early fall of 2015.
-This phase will take 2 1/2 to 3 years and will include the collaborative development of a draft proposed plan, followed by the beginning of the NEPA process.
-During the NEPA process we ask for public input on the draft proposed plan, develop draft alternatives to the draft proposed plan, and develop a draft environmental impact statement (EIS).
-After a public comment period develop a final plan and EIS.
-This is followed by an objection period.
+This phase will take 2 1/2 to 3 years and will include a collaborative process with the public to develop a draft proposed plan, followed by the beginning of the NEPA process.
+During the NEPA process we will ask for public input on the draft proposed plan, develop draft alternatives to the draft proposed plan, and develop a draft environmental impact statement (EIS).
+This is followed by another opportunity for public input and an objection period.
 The last step is approval of the final forest plan and EIS.

 Monitoring and implementation occur after the final plan is approved.
 Monitoring is designed to provide feedback on whether the forest plan is meeting its objectives.
 Using this adaptive management approach we will continually improve the forest plan.

 Feb 27, 2014 – Notice of initiating the assessment phase of the forest plan revision published in Federal Register

 Late Summer 2015 – Notice of intent to begin plan revision and to prepare environmental impact statement (EIS)

 Late Spring/Early Summer 2017 – Notice of Availability of draft proposed plan and draft EIS for comment

 Summer/Fall 2017 – Notice of objection period prior to approval of the preferred alternative and final EIS

 Fall/Winter 2017 – Notice of plan approval and final EIS